AndreeeasN/pp1-tekken-rundown/README.md

   - [w3cschools.com - HTML Tables](https://www.w3schools.com/html/html_tables.asp)
   - [webdevetc.com - How to add a gradient overlay to a background](https://webdevetc.com/blog/how-to-add-a-gradient-overlay-to-a-background-image-using-just-css-and-html/)
   - [css-tricks.com - Three CSS Alternatives to JavaScript Navigation](https://css-tricks.com/three-css-alternatives-to-javascript-navigation/#aa-alternative-3-the-css-only-hamburger-menu)<br>
-  This project uses edited CSS code from this tutorial in particular (Alternative 3: The CSS-only hamburger menu, written by Blake Lundquist) to create a mobile navigation menu without having to resort to javascript.
+  This project uses edited CSS code from this tutorial in particular (Alternative 3: The CSS-only hamburger menu, written by Blake Lundquist) to create a mobile navigation menu without resorting to javascript.
   - Most information regarding release dates, platforms and content from previous TEKKEN installments came from the [TEKKEN Wiki](https://tekken.fandom.com/wiki/Tekken_Wiki).

 Big thanks to my Code Institute mentor, [Lauren-Nicole Popich](https://www.linkedin.com/in/lauren-nicole-popich-1ab87539/) for helping push the project in the right direction.